ui/stamps-api-docs/source/redemption_api.rst

                                                           reward's ID
-reward_by_code  Yes (if reward is not specified)          A string of the reward's code invoice_number  No                                        POS invoice number
+reward_by_code  Yes (if reward is not specified)          A string of the reward's code invoice_number  No                                        POS invoice number type            No                                        Redemption type which by default is
+                                                          'reward'.
+The choices are
+                                                          'reward' and 'promotion'
 =============== ========================================= =========================

 Here's an example of how the API call might look like in JSON format with specified reward